Super Mario All-Stars: Content

 Comparison of the NES version (top) and the Super Mario All-Stars version (bottom) of Super Mario Bros.
 Note the more detailed environment and background of the latter.

 Super Mario All-Stars is a compilation of the first four games in the Super Mario series—Super Mario Bros.
 (1985), Super Mario Bros.: The Lost Levels (1986), Super Mario Bros.
 2 (1988), (Note: In the Japanese version, The Lost Levels is referred to as Super Mario Bros.
 2, while the international Super Mario Bros.
 2 is called Super Mario USA.
 See #Development and #Release for more information.) and Super Mario Bros.
 3 (1988)—originally released for the 8-bit Nintendo Entertainment System (NES) and the Family Computer Disk System.
 Additionally, a two-player bonus game based on Mario Bros.
 (1983) can be accessed from Super Mario Bros.
 3. The games are faithful remakes featuring the original premises and level designs intact.
 They are 2D side-scrolling platformers where the player controls the Italian plumber Mario and his brother Luigi through themed worlds.
 They jump between platforms, avoid enemies and inanimate obstacles, find hidden secrets (such as warp zones and vertical vines), and collect power-ups like the mushroom and the Invincibility Star.

 Super Mario Bros., The Lost Levels, and Super Mario Bros.
 3 follow Mario and Luigi as they attempt to rescue Princess Toadstool from the villainous Bowser, with the player stomping on enemies and breaking bricks as they progress.
 Super Mario Bros.
 2 features a different storyline and gameplay style: Mario, Luigi, the Princess, and Toad must defeat the evil King Wart, who has cursed the land of dreaming.
 In this game, the player picks up and throws objects such as vegetables at enemies.
-The player selects one of the four from an in-game menu and can exit at any time by pausing.
+The player selects one of the four characters from an in-game menu at the start of each life and can exit at any time by pausing.

 The games feature updates that take advantage of the 16-bit hardware of the Super Nintendo Entertainment System (SNES), ranging from remastered soundtracks to revamped graphics and the addition of parallax scrolling.
 Game physics were slightly modified and some glitches, such as the Minus World in Super Mario Bros., were fixed.
 The difficulty level of The Lost Levels was slightly reduced: poison mushroom hazards, which can kill the player, are easier to distinguish, and there are more 1-ups and checkpoints.
 All-Stars includes the option to save player progress, which the original games lack.
 Players can resume the games from the start of any previously accessed world, or in The Lost Levels, any previously accessed level.
 Up to four individual save files can be stored for each game.